Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 Teaming up with Manning, Thomas put up much gaudier numbers for the Broncos beginning with a dazzling 2012 season – 94 catches for 1,434 yards and 10 touchdowns – that led to the first of those five straight Pro Bowl selections.

-He twice had more than 100 catches in a season, highlighted by career bests of 111 catches and 1,619 yards in 2014.
-He had five consecutive seasons with more than 1,000 yards receiving.
+He twice had more than 100 catches in a season, highlighted by career bests of 111 catches and 1,619 yards in 2014 – both of which remain team records.
+Thomas had five consecutive seasons with more than 1,000 yards receiving.

-In Manning’s final year, the Broncos defeated Carolina in the Super Bowl to cap the 2015 season.
+In Manning’s final year, the Broncos defeated Carolina 24-10 in the Super Bowl to cap the 2015 season.
+Thomas had only one catch for 8 yards as Denver relied mainly on its defense and running game to secure its first title in 17 years.

 The Broncos also made the Super Bowl during the 2013 season, piling up the greatest offensive numbers in NFL history.